ogrenenmakine/Policy-Gradient-Driven-Noise-Mask/README.md

 This repository contains the official implementation of the "Policy Gradient-Driven Noise Mask" research article.
 The code is based on modifications to the PyTorch vision classification reference scripts.
 `https://github.com/pytorch/vision/tree/main/references/classification`

+If you use this code in your research, please cite our paper:

 ```
 @article{yavuz2024policy,
   title={Policy Gradient-Driven Noise Mask},